What is Disc Replacement?

 Disc replacement is performed by a surgeon who removes the damaged spinal disc and replaces it with an artificial one.
 This procedure allows you to continue to move your spine, unlike spinal fusion.

 Just as orthopedic surgeons have replaced worn-out hips, knees, and other joints in the body, now they have the technology to replace worn-out discs in the lower back (lumbar spine) and neck (cervical spine).
 These artificial discs are in variable stages of approval by the Food and Drug Administration (FDA).
 Although European surgeons have implanted artificial discs in the spine for several years with good results, many of the implant devices are still being tested in the U.S.A.

-At Spine & Orthopedic Center, our reputation as a leader in disc replacement is very well know since we have patients coming from all over the world.
+At Spine & Orthopedic Center, our reputation as a leader in total disc replacement is well know as we have patients coming from all over the world for treatment.
 Furthermore, our head spine surgeon, Dr. Ashish Sahai – who has a biomedical engineering background – holds several patents for spinal implants and he is also a regular consultant with several spine surgery device companies to design new techniques and implants.

 Symptoms which might lead one to require disc replacement surgery

 - Neck or back pain localized to only one or two degenerated or herniated discs

 - Younger patients who may not want to undergo spinal fusion

 - Symptomatic patients who want to maintain the range of motion of their spine